-The school has contact with Premier Sports, Soccerstars, Knee High Ninjas, DCCT and Fifa Football Coaching.
+The school has contact with Premier Sports, Soccerstars and the Derby City Community Trust.
 These contacts provide us with extra curricular activities and staff training opportunities.

-Any Sport coaches or leaders that are running extra-curricular activities must provide evidence of Risk assessments, DBS check and Insurance forms.
+Any Sport coaches or leaders that are running extra curricular activities must provide evidence of Risk assessments, DBS check and Insurance forms.